Tymnastic/Walmart-Exploratory-Analysis-Using-SQL/README.md

 9. **Peak and Dip Times of Sales Throughout the Day**: Analyzes peak and dip times of sales throughout the day to optimize staffing and resource allocation.

-10. **Product Lines with Highest Gross Margin Percentage**: Identifies product lines with the highest gross margin percentage, prioritizing high-profit items.

-11. **Frequency of Purchases for Members vs. Regular Customers**: Compares the frequency of purchases for members vs. regular customers, providing insights into customer loyalty and retention.
+10. **Frequency of Purchases for Members vs. Regular Customers**: Compares the frequency of purchases for members vs. regular customers, providing insights into customer loyalty and retention.

-Excellent!
-Let's continue with the Results and Insights section:

 ### Results and Insights